Because cats evolved as desert animals, they seem to be able to cope with heat much better than our canine friends.

 Don’t want to “mess up” their beautiful fur?
 Just clip the tummy area.
 It won’t be noticeable, but your cat will certainly find it more comfortable.

 You can also help keep your cat cool by wetting your hands and rubbing the cat.
 They’re sure to love you for doing either of these good deeds.

 Scott Nimmo, BVMS, MRCVS, says the answer is a definite yes.
 But because a cat’s paws are so small, sweating is not a sure-fire way to regulate their body temperature.
 If their body temperature rises to 105 F for any length of time, your cat is in danger of having a heat stroke.

 Symptoms of a heat stroke in cats would be a lack of coordination, redness of the mucous membranes in the mouth and panting.
 Seizures are also possible.

-Heat strokes in cats can be very serious, so if you suspect that your pet is at that stage, take her to your veterinarian ASAP.
-When you are en route to the vet’s office, cover your cat with cool, damp towels.
+Heat strokes in cats can be very serious, so if you suspect that your pet is at that stage, take them to your veterinarian ASAP.
+When you are on your way to the vet’s office, cover your cat with cool, damp towels.

 - Catster: How to keep your cat from overheating